Betashares Kids Accounts (Is it the right way to Invest For Your Kids?)

 That makes it a lot more practical to do $20, $50 or $100 per month per child without brokerage eating half your contributions.

-If you’re using a Custom Portfolio (which is what you’ll use if you’re buying ETFs) you pay:
+If you’re using a Managed Portfolio or Custom Portfolio, you pay:

 • $3 to $4.50 per month